Brian Quinn (comedian): What Say You?

+Comedy festival

+In 2025 Quinn held his first ever two day comedy festival in Key West, Florida called Q West: Comedy Escape.
+The event will return for its second annual show the following year in April of 2026.

 Personal life

-Quinn suffers from arachnophobia.
+Quinn has arachnophobia.
 He has three cats, Brooklyn, Boris, and Chessie.
 Along with that, he has a tattoo that says, "38.
 Lives alone.
 Has 3 cats" from the result of a triple punishment on Impractical Jokers in 2014.
 Quinn has suffered from depression, and has been very open about his struggles throughout the years.

 While taking a trip to Germany in 2009, Quinn was arrested for disorderly conduct while visiting Oktoberfest.
 An assailant punched him in the face, knocking his tooth out.
 Quinn was escorted back to the United States by German police, and was bailed out by his Tenderloins troupe members.

 Some of Quinn’s interests include professional wrestling and reading comics, even having the Superman logo tattooed on his right arm.
-He is also an avid concert goer and has stated that he is a fan of the band the Wu-Tang Clan.
+He is also an avid concert-goer and has stated that he is a fan of the hip hop collective the Wu-Tang Clan.

 Since his time on Impractical Jokers, Quinn has donated $50,000 to the New York City Fire Department, and he occasionally meets with his former coworkers.
+He also regularly attends the Friends of Firefighters Gala in New York, and serves on their advisory council.

 In August 2019, Quinn revived the Rubsam & Horrmann Brewing Company on Staten Island.

 Quinn has been a Kentucky Colonel since June 15, 2016.